malhar-patil/Linux-Commands-Cheatsheet/commands.md

 - `ls -l`: to list the contents of a directory in long listing format.
 - `cd`: to change the current working directory in the terminal.
 - `cd ..`: to move one level up from current working directory into the parent directory.
-> Note:
+> Note: In linux, '~' (tilde character) is used to represent the current user's home directory, and '/' (forward slash) is used to represent the user's root directory.
-> In linux, '~' (tilde character) is used to represent the current user's home directory, and '/' (forward slash) is used to represent the user's root directory.
+- `echo <message>`: to display text or output to terminal.
 - `touch <file.txt>`: to create new empty files or to update the access and modification date to current time if the file already exists.
 - `file <fileName>`: to determine the file type of a specified file.
 - `mkdir <newDirectoryName>`: to create a new working directory.